chesslab/chess-server/docs/getting-started.md

 ws.send('/start classical fen');
 ```

-The `/start` command above starts a new classical chess game and retrieves a JSON response from the server.
+The `/start` command starts a new classical chess game and retrieves a JSON response from the server.

 ```text
 {